Redox Reactions in Decomposition

 Data analysis in redox decomposition experiments typically involves:

-- Monitoring pH changes: pH changes can indicate the transfer of electrons.
+- Monitoring pH changes: pH changes can indicate the transfer of protons (often coupled with electron transfer in redox reactions).

-- Measuring gas evolution: Gas evolution can indicate the formation of new substances.
+- Measuring gas evolution: Gas evolution can indicate the formation of new substances and provides quantitative data on reaction progress.

 - Spectrophotometry: Spectrophotometry can provide information about the composition of reactants and products.